microfarad-de/smart-pump/README.md

 ## Theory of Operation

 The smart water pump controller is a convenience feature for caravaning applications.
-One usually fills the water of the caravan on board tank from a canister trolley of some sort.
+The caravan's on board water tank is filled using a portable canister.
-Whereas a 12 Volt water pump is often used to transfer the water from the canister into the on board tank.
+A 12 Volt water pump is often used to transfer the water from the canister into the on board tank.

-The smart pump controller provieds the following features:
+The smart pump controller has the following features:
 * Automatically deactivate the water pump if it runs dry
 * Automatically deactivate the water pump if the caravan tank becomes full
 * Top up the caravan tank when the caravan tank water level goes below the full threashold